nus-vv-streams/lapis-gs/README.md

 ## News

 - We updated the codebase to include a new top-down pipeline inspired by [L3GS](https://github.com/mavens-lab/layered_3d_gaussian_splats), which trains a full-resolution model first and then partitions it into equal-size layers.
-The original bottom-up pipeline is still available as the `lapis` method, while the new top-down pipeline is available as `lapis_topdown`.
+We also compared the top-down pipeline with the original bottom-up pipeline in below.
 - 🏆 **2025/09**: **Best Paper Award** at ACM SIGCOMM EMS'25.
 Based on LapisGS, we built a system called NETSPLAT ([Short Paper](https://dl.acm.org/doi/10.1145/3746441.3748225)) that leverages data plane programmability to provide network assistance for 3DGS streaming.
 It is WiP, but we won the Best Paper Award at ACM SIGCOMM EMS'25...Again!
 - 🏆 **2025/04**: **Best Paper Award** at ACM MMSys'25.
 We extend LapisGS to dynamic scenes (Dynamic-LapisGS, Check the [Code](https://github.com/nus-vv-streams/dynamic-lapis-gs/)).
 Based on Dynamic-LapisGS, we built the first ever dynamic 3DGS streaming system named LTS ([Paper](https://doi.org/10.1145/3712676.3714445)), and won the Best Paper Award at ACM MMSys'25!